 - Free plan: No

-Despite Epos Now’s clear suitability for growing retail stores, it lacks a dedicated training mode and its pricing structure might be a dealbreaker for new stores or pop-up sellers that don’t have lots of capital to invest upfront.
+Despite Epos Now’s clear suitability for stores with inventory needs, it lacks a dedicated training mode and its lack of a free plan might be a dealbreaker for new stores or pop-up sellers that don’t have lots of capital to invest upfront.

 Check out our Epos Now review to learn more